rkuma183/wilsonmar.github.io/_posts/2016-06-05-github-data-security.md

    https://github.com/sobolevn/git-secret</a>
    <br /><br />

 which provides for initalization of a .gitsecrets folder to hold <strong>public keys</strong> locally.
-Its tell program emails keys it creates.
+Its tell program emails the private keys it creates so it's off the machine.

+Encrypted files do not need to be automatically decrypted into clear text file until secrets need to be <strong>edited</strong> to change the behavior desired in shell scripts when they are run.

+The secreate file can be encrypted automatically on <strong>git commit</strong> when another git hook recognizes the need for encryption so the file can be safely pushed into GitHub again.

-When files are placed on the local workspace using a git checkout, a <strong>git hook</strong> is automatically fired to decrypt that file into the clear text file which can be edited and recognized by scripts running.
+If the script has code to decrypt the secret files itself based on the public key generated, the clear text file can be <strong>removed</strong> locally after editing and not referenced.

-On <strong>git commit</strong>, another hook encrypts the file again before getting pushed into GitHub again.
-For security, the clear text file can be deleted locally after editing if shell scripts are able to decrypt files based on keys stored locally.

 <a target="_blank" href="https://gist.github.com/shadowhand/873637">
 This blog</a> explains in detail how this works.